raptordev21/mi-agency/README.md

 ## Highlights :
 * Full size navigation
 * Services positioning using grid
-* Work positioning using flux
+* Work positioning using flex
 * Landing Home page
 * Contact me on footer
 * Fully responsive for all screen sizes

----
-Html
-Css